FurlanLucas/Data-acquisition-with-DAS240-and-EA-9200U/README.md

 1. Run the PSI9000 2U USB driver installer available at the link "https://elektroautomatik.com/shop/en/service/downloads/ps-9000-t1u2u3u/".
 You have to choose the right version of the power supply.
 2. Download the labVIEW package for the programmable power supply available in the website "https://elektroautomatik.com/shop/en/service/downloads/labVIEW/".
 Copy and paste the IF-XX folder with all its files into the labVIEW packages folder.
 Normally, it is located in the same folder that labVIEW was installed in, for instance: `C:Programs(x86)\NationalInstruments\labview (version)\instr.lib`.
 Remeber to **not create another folder**.
 3. Download the labVIEW package for the DAS240, available at "http://sine.ni.com/apps/utf8/niid_web_display.download_page?p_id_guid=61E0FD2D0F9757F5E05400144FF8B3F6".
 In the same way as before, copy and paste the folder with the package into `\instr.lib`.
-Warning, **do not create another folder**.
+Remember to **<span style="color: red;">not create another folder</span>**.
 4. Download and run the NVISA package installer, available at "https://www.ni.com/fr-fr/support/downloads/drivers/download.ni-visa.html#480875".
 It will allow you to use the TCP/IP connection tools available for labVIEW.
 It is always possible to do it offline.
 It is also remarkable that it is necessary to choose a version compatible with the package labVIEW of the preceding item.
 5. Download and install the *Sefram Viewer*, available at the link "https://www.sefram.com/en/software-updates.html".